MacWyznawca/RadioJKK/README.md

 - `RadioJKK_LCD_board_keys_v0.bin` - version for SSD1306 128x64 i2c display
 - `RadioJKK_LCD_ext_keys_v0.bin` - version for SSD1306 128x64 i2c display with possibility to connect external buttons

+### Connecting to WiFi network (provisioning) using ESP SoftAP prov application.

+- After turning on an unconfigured radio, launch the ESP SoftAP prov application on your smartphone.
+- Scan the QR code using the application and follow the app's instructions.
+- In case of no screen or problems with scanning the code, connect your smartphone to the WiFi network with a name starting with JKK.
+Then enter the PIN: jkk.

 ### Preparing microSD card:
 - Format FAT32 (MS-DOS).